subhadotcom/LinkedInJobScraper/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Please respect LinkedIn's terms of service and use responsibly.
 Excessive scraping may result in IP blocking.

+## License

+This project is licensed under the Apache License - see the LICENSE file for details.